mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-2014-11-18.md

 Minutes
 =======
  * We should login regularly and run updates regularly (i.e. apt-get dist-upgrade).
 Also we need to update the jenkins configuration.
-ACTION: Martyn will have a look to see if there is any sensitive information in the config dump.
+  * [ ] ACTION: Martyn will have a look to see if there is any sensitive information in the config dump.
  * Everyone agreed to add the ESS domain to allowed slack users (@esss.se)
  * Problem with Poco version on Ubuntu that prevents https downloading.
 The version on debian is very out of date, and this problem has been fixed in newer versions (even on RHEL!).
-ACTION:  Martyn will rebuild Poco 1.42 (same version as Fedora/RHEL) for ubuntu and put into the ppa.
+  * [ ] ACTION:  Martyn will rebuild Poco 1.42 (same version as Fedora/RHEL) for ubuntu and put into the ppa.
  * We decided to start to use JSONCPP for parsing JSON rather than upgrading Boost.
+A HomeBrew formula exists for OSX with clang.
-ACTION: Martyn will build for Windows and Mac Intel.
-ACTION: Stuart will try and rebuild for RHEL6 on COPR.
-A formula exists for homebrew.
+  * [ ] ACTION: Martyn will build for Windows and Mac Intel.
+  * [ ] ACTION: Stuart will try and rebuild for RHEL6 on COPR.
- * Discussion of [link](http://trac.mantidproject.org/mantid/ticket/10501):  Everyone thought this was a good idea to move forward with.
+ * Discussion of http://trac.mantidproject.org/mantid/ticket/10501:  Everyone thought this was a good idea to move forward with.
  * The default version of Paraview on Fedora doesn't match our default version.
   * [ ] ACTION: Stuart to repackage Paraview 3.98 as a Software Collection for Fedora 20.
  * Pete has a draft of the JSON format.
 He is planning to use OpenShift and Mathieu has offered to provide some UI and plotting for django.
 The code is [here](https://github.com/mantidproject/webapp/).